mrCamelCode/potami/core/readme.md

 Potami attempts to only be opinionated about the things it _must_ be to do its job.
 Potami's job is to ingest a request and get that request to a function that will handle it.
 That's it.

-You can think of Potami like a river; the request comes in, it flows through the river, and eventually it outputs a response.
+You can think of Potami like a river: the request comes in, it flows through the river, and eventually it outputs a response.

 ### Flow